Dog and cat laying in grass

 Treats

 Believe it or not, all treats are not created alike.
-Low calorie treats for dogs are good for training since you can dole out more in one session, while high meat treats can be extremely motivating – especially for food lovers.
-Functional treats like Nulo Functional Granola Digestion Slow-Baked with Pumpkin & Banana Treats work double-duty, assisting with digestive or dental issues.
+Low calorie treats for dogs are good for training since you can dole out more in one session, while high meat treats like JustFoodForDogs Chicken Breast Treats can be extremely motivating – especially for food lovers.
 No matter what you choose, treats are a staple and give your dog added assurance that they are special and cherished.

 Chews

 Chews offer a delicious reward while also being a time-consuming, mentally stimulating activity, which can help ease pet anxiety.
 Choose the right chew for your dog, based on mouth size, dog size, chewing enthusiasm, and past chewing behaviors.
-Dog deli items like Redbarn Odor-Free Bully Sticks often come in multiple sizes, so double check that it’s the right fit.
-Always supervise your pet with chews until safe behavior has been established.
+Deli items like Redbarn Collagen Wrapped Esophagus Stick Chew and Fog City Pet Bully Sticks often come in multiple sizes, so double check that it’s the right fit.

 Toys